avacore1337/OneLife/README.md

 ## Both

-### R - Base64 import/export

-Players need to be able to import/export the game.
-Single text box with an import/export button.
-It should override the save.

 ### R - Auto-save

 Game should auto-save every 60 seconds, but it should be a checkbox to turn it off.